Flutterwave/Python-v2/README.md

 ### ```.all()```

-This function allows you retrieve all subscriptions.
+This function allows you to retrieve all subscriptions.

 A sample call to fetch all subscriptions is: